schollz/cowyo/README.md

 cowyo
 ```

+and it will start a server listening  on `0.0.0.0:8050`.
+To view it, just go to http://localhost:8050 (the server prints out the local IP for your info if you want to do LAN networking).
+You can change the port with `-port X`.

 ## Usage

 *cowyo* is straightforward to use.
 Here are some of the basic features:

 ### Editing

 When you open a document you'll be directed to an alliterative animal (which is supposed to be easy to remember).
 You can write in Markdown.
 Saving is performed as soon as you stop writing.
+You can easily link pages using [[PageName]] as you edit.

 ![Editing](http://i.imgur.com/vEs2U8z.gif)